ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This section describes the three main roles and associated processes in SCITT:

-* Issuers that use Statements about Artifacts and their credentials to create Signed Statements
+* Issuers that use their credentials to create Signed Statements about Artifacts
 * Transparency Services that register Signed Statements and Transparent Statements and in doing produce Receipts
 * Relying Parties that:
   * collect Receipts of Signed Statements for subsequent registration of Transparent Statements;